Transversality Methods for Homotopy Groups of Stable Loci in Affine GIT Quotients: Introduction

+An example of such a setting is provided in Section \ref{Helmke systems Section}, which describes Helmke systems in control theory \cite{Bader2008}.
+Proposition \ref{stability and controllability and observability} shows that (for certain stability parameters) the stable points correspond precisely to the systems that are both controllable and observable.
+Theorem \ref{Thm 2.6} can then be used to compute the connectivity of the space of controllable and observable systems.

+Section 3 contains two applications of the general theorem.
+First, we consider classical linear control systems

-Next, we examine the space of linear control systems $\dot{x} = Ax + Bu$ involving the action of $\operatorname{GL}_n(\mathbb{C})$ on the space of systems $(A,B)$, for which the GIT notion of stability coincides exactly with controllability \cite{Geiss2006ModuliQuivers}.
-Applying our transversality results to this setting enables us to deduce homotopy properties of the space of controllable systems.
+where $\operatorname{GL}_n(\mathbb{C})$ acts on the space of pairs $(A,B)$ by change of basis in the state space.
+For the determinant character, GIT stability is equivalent to controllability \cite{Geiss2006ModuliQuivers}.
+Applying our transversality results gives connectivity properties of the space of controllable systems.
 The resulting path-connectedness, for instance, implies that any controllable system $(A, B)$ can be continuously deformed into any other controllable system $(A', B')$ through a path consisting entirely of controllable systems.

-The third example connects our framework to statistical modelling by considering the space of samples for star-shaped Directed Acyclic Graph (DAG) models, which represents a linear regression problem.
-In this context, GIT stability corresponds to the existence and uniqueness of the Maximum Likelihood Estimation (MLE).
+The second application we consider is star-shaped Directed Acyclic Graph (DAG) models, which correspond to a linear regression problem.
+In this setting, GIT stability corresponds to the existence of a unique the Maximum Likelihood Estimate (MLE).
 Applying our transversality results allows us to determine the connectivity of the space $V^{st}$ of samples with a unique MLE \cite{bérczi2023completecollineationsmaximumlikelihood}.
 For instance, the path-connectedness implies that any sample $f$ with a unique MLE can be continuously deformed into any other such sample through a continuous path that lies entirely in $V^{st}$.
 This demonstrates that the property of having a unique MLE is robust to small perturbations in the data and that the space of well-behaved data forms a single, connected space, which thus provides a foundation for methods that resolve the non-identifiability of degenerate data by perturbing the data towards this stable locus.